OpenSuSE Man Pages

 case-preserving file system such as OS/2 HPFS or a case-sensi-

 tive one such as under Unix.
-By default unzip lists and
+By default unzip lists and ex-

-truncation, conversion of unsupported characters, etc.); this
+cation, conversion of unsupported characters, etc.); this option

 -M pipe all output through an internal pager similar to the Unix